swissup/swissup.github.io/m2/extensions/checkout-fields/interfaces.md

 Default Label                      | Field label, which will be used if there is no store specific label set Store View                         | Store View, where field will be displayed for customer during checkout Catalog Input Type for Store Owner | Available types are: Text Field, Text Area, Date, Dropdown, Yes/No Dropdown and Multiple Select Dropdown
+Display Type                       | Select how the field will look.
+Available for dropdown, multiselect and yes/no input types
 Values Required                    | Select if field is required or optional Manage Options / Values            | Allows to specify values for fields with types dropdown and multiple select